‘The war in Israel doesn’t scare us’: Ukrainian immigrants on fleeing one war for another

 From war to war

-Approximately 20,000 Ukrainian immigrants have fled to Israel since the Russian invasion of 2022, for whom October 7 and Israel’s ongoing multi-front war has provoked mixed reactions.
+Approximately 20,000 Ukrainian immigrants have fled to Israel since Russia's 2022 invasion.
+October 7 and Israel’s ongoing multi-front war has provoked mixed reactions for this community of new immigrants.
 Some feel a greater sense of safety in Israel due to the Iron Dome and other military protections than in Ukraine.
 Others say that the fact that their place of refuge has turned into another theater of war has triggered past traumas.

 Similarly to Scheinerman, Kateryna Stavytska’s journey to Israel was grueling.
-She and her two sons, aged 4 and 9, traveled to Poland, where they were able to secure visas.
+She and her two sons, ages 4 and 9, traveled to Poland, where they were able to secure visas.
 “It was a terrible experience,” she says.
 “I chose roads where I knew there was no severe fighting.
 It took a week to get to the border.
-It was very crowded, and until the last moment, I didn’t believe it would happen.
+It was very crowded and until the last moment, I didn’t believe it would happen.
 I decided to hope for the best,” she says.
-Upon arriving in Israel, Stavytska and her family settled in Akko, where her mother lived.
+Upon arriving in Israel Stavytska and her family settled in Akko, where her mother lived.

 Despite these challenges, Stavytska says that she feels safer in Israel than in Ukraine.
-In contrast, she says that, “I know people from Russia for whom this war is much scarier because they’ve never experienced a real war.
+In contrast, she says that the war is much scarier for the many Russian immigrants "because they’ve never experienced a real war.
 Other problems, yes, but not that.”

-Stavytska adds that the economic situation and difficulty finding work has prompted some Ukrainian immigrants to leave, rather than the fear of war.
+Stavytska adds that the economic situation and difficulty finding work has prompted some Ukrainian immigrants to leave more than the fear of war.
 “Without a job, it’s very hard.
 It’s something that the Israeli government should think about,” she says, adding that, “Israeli high-tech is really dependent on Ukrainian and Russian tech specialists.”

 She credits the support she received from Place IL, an organization that seeks to integrate underrepresented communities in Israel's tech industry, for helping her find her first job in Israel at tech startup Unity as a QA engineer.
 Today she works at a software development startup called Bagel.AI.